-PIM + Gatsby = JAMstack Ecommerce
+PIM + Gatsby = Jamstack eCommerce

-Scaleout Testing with 3ms Response
+Scaleout Testing with 3ms Response Time

 This is the part where it becomes borderline ridiculous.
 We used the Crystallize free tier to power our backend.
 Crystallize fires off events whenever product information is created, modified, or removed.
-This means that we can have an event-driven orchestration of our JAMstack frontend.
+This means that we can have an event-driven orchestration of our Jamstack frontend.
 We can regenerate and reflect changes on the CDN edges almost immediately after the change.

-Scaleout testing should always be part of your deployment procedures and in this case we used Loader.io from the guys at SendGrid.
-Remember this is deployed using the free tier Crystallize and with our open-source Gatsby boilerplate and deployed on Zeit Now using their free tier hosting plan as an experiment.
+Scaleout testing should always be part of your deployment procedures, and in this case, we used Loader.io from the guys at SendGrid.
+Remember this is deployed using the free tier Crystallize account and with our open-source Gatsby JS ecommerce boilerplate and deployed on Vercel using their free tier hosting plan as an experiment.